 The home, built in 1810, is one of the oldest residences in Davidson County open to the public.
 The property served as a family farm for 175 years.
 Sisters Margaret and Elise Croft willed the Grassmere property to be used as a nature preserve upon their deaths, and the Nashville Zoo began management of the site in 1997 to honor that request.

 “This program will highlight a true treasure of our state.
 Through this collection, we honor the legacy of two sisters who generously gifted their land, house and its contents for future generations to enjoy,” said Secretary of State Tre Hargett.
 "We are grateful for the collaboration that is making this event possible."

 Tori Mason, Historic Site Manager of the Nashville Zoo at Grassmere, will share some of the more than 250 items included in the new Tennessee Virtual Archive (TeVA) collection curated by the Library and Archives staff.

 “One of the most frequently asked questions we receive from visitors is, ‘Where can I get more information about this family and the property?’
 Up to this point, we have not been able to guide visitors to a site to access more information other than the zoo's website and our social media pages,” Mason said.
 “Thanks to the Library and Archives’ staff, we now have the ability to direct those questions to the TeVA site and all of these wonderful documents, photos and oral histories.”

-Megan Spainhour and Jami Awalt from the Library and Archives will also present on how to browse the collection through TeVA, which is available at bit.ly/GrassmereTeVA.
+Megan Spainhour and Jami Awalt from the Library and Archives will also present how to browse the Grassmere Collection on the Tennessee Virtual Archives (TeVA) website.